 While the chances of being offered a transplant in the UK by an unlicensed surgeon are small, the same is not necessarily true for people who opt to undergo surgical hair restoration overseas.
 In Turkey, for example, hair transplant surgeons abound, and while some of these will be skilled professionals, others may not be.
 Additionally, when seeking cosmetic surgery abroad, language problems and poor after-care may also be an issue.

-The non-surgical alternative to a hair transplant is a personalised hair loss treatment course which makes use of clinically-proven medications to reduce hair fall and encourage new hairs to grow, as well as preventing baldness on an on-going basis, whilst it is followed.
+The non-surgical alternative to a hair transplant is a hair loss treatment course which makes use of one or both clinically-proven medications to reduce hair fall and encourage new hair growth, as well as preventing baldness on an on-going basis, whilst it is followed.

-One drug that is widely used, finasteride 1mg, is a once-a-day tablet that inhibits production of a hormone named dihydrotestosterone (DHT).
-By minimising the amount of this testosterone-byproduct in the system, hair growth should continue unhindered.
+One of the two MHRA licensed and FDA approved male pattern hair loss treatments is finasteride 1mg.
+This is a once-a-day tablet that inhibits production of a hormone named dihydrotestosterone (DHT).
+By minimising the amount of this testosterone-byproduct in the system, hair growth affected by genetic hair loss – whereby DHT binds to the sensitive follicles along the top of the head and hairline, shrinking them and gradually causing increasingly thinning hair – should continue unhindered.